awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-assign-targets.md

 After you create a Maintenance Window, you assign targets where the tasks will run\.

-**To assign targets to a Maintenance Window**
+**To assign targets to a Maintenance Window \(console\)**

-1. In the Maintenance Window list, choose the Maintenance Window you just created\.
+1. In the list of Maintenance Windows, choose the Maintenance Window you just created\.

 1. Choose **Actions**, and then choose **Register targets**\.

-1. In the **Target Name** field, enter a name for the targets\.
+1. For **Target Name**, enter a name for the targets\.

-1. In the **Description** field, enter a description\.
+1. For **Description**, enter a description\.

-1. In the **Owner information** field, specify your name or work alias\.
+1. For **Owner information**, specify your name or work alias\.
 Owner information is included in any CloudWatch Events raised while running tasks for these targets in this Maintenance Window\.

 1. In the **Select targets by** section, choose **Specifying Tags** to target instances by using Amazon EC2 tags that you previously assigned to the instances\.
 Choose **Manually Selecting Instances** to choose individual instances according to their instance ID\.
 **Note**